Playing Divide-and-Choose Given Uncertain Preferences: Computing optimal divisions

-In the case where the divider has normal priors over the chooser's value, we can characterize exactly when the inequalities from Lemma \ref{lemStructureGeneral} will be strict.
+For a wide class of priors over the chooser's value, including normal and uniform distributions, we can characterize exactly when the inequalities from Lemma \ref{lemStructureGeneral} will be strict.

-\begin{proposition} Suppose each $\mathcal{G}^C_i$ is a normal distribution with positive mean, and suppose all divider values are positive.
-Then the optimal division yields baseline utility if and only if all goods have the same critical ratios. \end{proposition}
+\begin{proposition} Suppose each $\overline{\mathcal{G}}^C_i$ is a non-atomic distribution that is symmetric about its mean, and suppose all divider values and chooser means are positive.
+Then the optimal division yields utility equal to the proportionality guarantee if and only if all goods have the same critical ratios. \end{proposition}

-\begin{proof} Suppose first that all goods have the same critical ratio $r$.
-Then observe that, for any division $q$,
+{ Suppose first that all goods have the same critical ratio $r$.
+First note that the division $q_1 = q_2 = \dots = q_n = 0$ For any other division $q$, where at least one $q_i$ is not zero, consider the random variable